ElphysAlvarez01/TheDivergenceBetweenSPY500_And_JobPostings/README.md

 **What could happen next?**
 1. I plan to continue to monitor the relationship between JOLTS and SPY as I am interested in seeing what unfolds.
-2. What could potentially be the next moves?
+2. What could potentially be the next move?
     - **Best Case scenario:** Monetary Policy changes and JOLTs increase as SPY Prices increase as well.
 If this happens, will JOLTS catch up to SPY to mirror the directional relationship of the past.
     - **OK Case Scenario:** Monetary Policy changes and JOLTs increase as SPY Prices trade in a range until JOLT values catch up as a reversion to the mean?
 Can this be possible?
     - **Weird Case Scenario:** JOLT values continue to decrease as SPY Prices continue to increase.
-    - **Worst case Scenario:** JOLT value stay relatively the same as SPY Prices met it at the predicted values (315 or 299)
+    - **Worst-case Scenario:** JOLT value stays relatively the same as SPY Prices met it at the predicted values (315 or 299)
-    - **POOPY DOOPY Case Scenario:** JOLT values continue to decrease low as SPY prices met it to the predicted values (315 or 299).
+    - **POOPY DOOPY Case Scenario:** JOLT values continue to decrease low as SPY prices met the predicted values (315 or 299).